Welcome to the Historical Model Railway Society Museum and Study Centre

-Latest Government Tiering puts the M&SC and most areas where officers live into Tier 4.
 The Midland Railway Centre site also remains closed to the public and is unlikely to open until Easter 2021.
 As a consequence, unfortunately, no visits to the M&SC can be allowed at this time.

 .In normal times: On weekdays we are usually open on Wednesdays and most Fridays from 9.30am until 3.00pm.
 Access is via the blue door on the road side of the building: see the photo.
 There is a bell push on the wall to the right hand side of the door.
 It is always advisable to enquire beforehand to make sure we are open: this especially applies to Fridays.

 ACCESS TO THE SHOP will be available on the above days and at the same hours.

 By car directly to Swanwick Junction

 If you wish to go directly to the Swanwick Junction site then please follow these directions: